xiaoyang-sde/knowledge-base/docs/ddia/05-replication.md

 ## Leaderless Replication

 The leaderless replication abandons the concept of a leader and allows replica to directly accept writes from clients.
-The client sends its writes to several replicas or a cooridnator node, which doesn't enforce an ordering of writes.
+The client sends its writes to several replicas or a coordinator node, which doesn't enforce an ordering of writes.

 ### Writing to the Database When a Node Is Down